cordt-sei/teledesk/README.md

 # Teledesk

-A Telegram bot that forwards messages to Slack and manages support tickets.
-This project integrates Telegram, Slack, and Zendesk to provide a unified support system.
+A Telegram bot that forwards messages to Slack and manages support tickets via Zendesk.

 ## Features